Foster Care Services with Summit

 During emergency foster care, welfare service care planning committees determine the children's future arrangements, including whether they will live with a long-term foster family, move to another out-of-home placement, or return home.

-The Summit Institute supports close foster families by providing professional guidance throughout the process, accompanying the children, and assisting them with their fundamental needs.
+The Summit Institute supports close foster families by providing professional guidance throughout the process, accompanying the children, and assisting them with their basic needs.

-Therapeutic foster care focuses on helping children exhibiting extreme and diverse behaviours, often requiring ongoing psychiatric supervision and emotional or medicinal treatment.
+Therapeutic foster care focuses on helping children exhibiting extreme and diverse behaviors, often requiring ongoing psychiatric supervision and emotional or medicinal treatment.

-In order to accommodate these children, therapeutic foster families must possess emotional resilience and family strength.
+In order to accommodate these children, therapeutic foster families must possess a high degree of emotional resilience and family strength.

 Therapeutic foster families receive extensive support throughout the process, including emotional support for the child as well as financial aid to alleviate the burden on the foster family.